 - The rocks tumble inside for one week at a time to become polished and smooth.

 Using a rotary tumbler mimics the natural process of how rocks get smoothed out in nature.

 As a beginner, rotary tumblers are probably the best rock tumblers for you to choose.
-They are easy to operate and won’t break the bank.
-You don’t want to invest too much in the hobby until you are sure it is something you will stick with, so a rotary tumbler is a good choice.
+This is because these rock tumblers are easy to operate and won’t break the bank.
+You don’t want to invest too much in the tumbler hobby until you are sure it is something you will stick with, so a rotary tumbler is a good choice.

 The other option is vibratory tumblers.
 With a vibratory tumbler, you will not actually tumble rocks.
 Instead, the machine uses vibrations to smooth the stones.
 You put your supplies in a bowl where they are rapidly shaken together to grind the rocks.

 Vibratory tumblers are not as good at handling the smoothing process as rotary tumblers.
 A vibratory tumbler does best at polishing.
 You would probably need both a vibratory and rotary rock tumbler to get the tumbled stones in the shape you want them.